-Annotations and annotation containers described in this chapter are relevant for the semantic interpretation of arithmetic models and their arguments (e.g. DELAY=f(CAPACITANCE).
+Annotations and annotation containers described in this chapter are relevant for the semantic interpretation of arithmetic models and their arguments.

+Example: DELAY=f(CAPACITANCE).
+DELAY is the arithmetic model, CAPACITANCE is the argument.

 Arguments of arithmetic models have the form of annotation containers.
-They may also have the form of arithmetic models themselves, in whih case they represent nested arithmetic models.
+They may also have the form of arithmetic models themselves, in which case they represent nested arithmetic models.